Scorpinaus/ComfyUI-DiffusersLoader/README.md

 - SD3
 - AuraFlow
 - Flux

+Supports loading via extra_model_paths.yaml - Using ComfyUI
+- If there are 2 model directories of the same name in different places, the model_name(1) refers to the directory in your 1st base path while model_name(2) refers to the directory in your 2nd base path.

 ### Workflow Example
 The combined loader work in the same manner as existing checkpoints loader as seen in this workflow: